raymondfdavey/gh_diss/obs_notes_mDDPM/PROCESSING FILE SUMMARIES.md

 ```

 This original script follows a similar structure to the IXI and MSLUB scripts, including steps for resampling and skull-stripping that are not necessary for the pre-processed BraTS21 data.
 This is why the revised version was created to skip these unnecessary steps and start from the registration process.
 Certainly!
-Here are plain text summaries of each Python script used in the preprocessing process:
+I'll provide more detailed summaries of each Python script with added specifics:

 1. resample.py:
 ```
 Purpose: Resamples 3D volumes in NIfTI format to a specified resolution.
 Input: Directory with NIfTI images
 Output: Directory with resampled NIfTI images
 Key operations:
-- Reads each image
+- Reads each image using ANTs (antspynet library)
-- Resamples to specified resolution (default 1.0 x 1.0 x 1.0 mm)
+- Resamples to specified resolution (default 1.0 x 1.0 x 1.0 mm) using ants.resample_image()
-- Reorients image to specified orientation (default RAI)
+- Reorients image to RAI (Right-Anterior-Inferior) orientation using ants.reorient_image2()
-- Saves resampled image
+- Saves resampled image using ants.image_write()
+Additional details:
+- Uses argparse for command-line argument parsing
+- Allows specification of interpolation method (default is 4, which is B-spline interpolation in ANTs)
 ```

 2. extract_masks.py:
 ```
 Purpose: Extracts mask files from a directory of skull-stripped images.
 Input: Directory with skull-stripped NIfTI images
 Output: Directory with extracted mask NIfTI images
 Key operations:
 - Identifies files ending with '_mask.nii.gz' or '_mask.nii'
-- Moves these files to the output directory
+- Moves these files to the output directory using os.rename() Additional details:
+- Uses argparse for command-line argument parsing
+- Creates output directory if it doesn't exist using Path().mkdir()
 ```

 3. replace.py:
 ```
 Purpose: Replaces a specified string in filenames of NIfTI images.
 Input: Directory with NIfTI images, strings to replace
 Output: Same directory with renamed files
 Key operations:
-- Renames files by replacing specified string in filenames
+- Renames files by replacing specified string in filenames using os.rename() Additional details:
+- Uses argparse for command-line argument parsing
+- Works on .nii.gz and .nii file extensions
 ```

 4. registration.py:
+5.
 ```
-Purpose: Registers 3D volumes to a specified template.
+Purpose: Registers 3D volumes to the SRI24 atlas template.
-Input: Directory with NIfTI images, template image
+Input: Directory with NIfTI images, path to SRI24 atlas template
 Output: Directory with registered NIfTI images
 Key operations:
+- Reads each input image using ants.image_read()
-- Reads each image and the template
+- Reads the SRI24 atlas template (T1_brain.nii) using ants.image_read()
+- Reorients the template to RAI orientation using ants.reorient_image2('RAI')
-- Performs registration (default: Rigid transformation)
+- Performs registration using ants.registration() (default: Affine transformation) to the SRI24 template
-- Applies transformation to image, mask, and segmentation (if available)
+- Applies transformation to image, mask, and segmentation (if available) using ants.apply_transforms()
-- Saves registered images
+- Saves registered images using ants.image_write()
+Additional details:
+- Uses argparse for command-line argument parsing
+- Allows specification of transformation type (e.g., 'Rigid', 'Affine')
+- Handles multiple modalities (t1, t2, FLAIR, etc.)
+- The SRI24 atlas is used as a standard space for aligning all images
+- Template path is specified as a required argument: '-templ', '--template'
 ```

 5. cut.py:
 ```
 Purpose: Cuts 3D volumes to remove empty space around the brain.
 Input: Directories with NIfTI images and corresponding masks
 Output: Directories with cut NIfTI images, masks, and segmentations Key operations:
-- Identifies non-zero regions in mask
+- Identifies non-zero regions in mask using numpy operations (first_nonzero, last_nonzero)
-- Cuts original image, mask, and segmentation to this region
+- Cuts original image, mask, and segmentation to this region using array slicing
-- Saves cut images
+- Saves cut images using nibabel's nib.save() Additional details:
+- Uses argparse for command-line argument parsing
+- Handles multiple modalities
+- Uses nibabel for NIfTI file operations
 ```

 6. n4filter.py:
 ```
 Purpose: Applies N4 bias field correction to 3D volumes.
 Input: Directory with NIfTI images, optional mask directory
 Output: Directory with bias-corrected NIfTI images
 Key operations:
-- Reads each image and corresponding mask (if available)
+- Reads each image and corresponding mask (if available) using ants.image_read()
-- Applies N4 bias field correction
+- Applies N4 bias field correction using ants.n4_bias_field_correction()
-- Saves corrected image
+- Saves corrected image using ants.image_write()
+Additional details:
+- Uses argparse for command-line argument parsing
+- Allows specification of N4 correction parameters (iterations, convergence tolerance)
+- Optionally uses a smoothed mask for better correction
 ```

 7. get_mask.py:
 ```
 Purpose: Creates binary masks for 3D volumes.
 Input: Directory with NIfTI images
 Output: Directory with binary mask NIfTI images
 Key operations:
-- Reads each image
+- Reads each image using ants.image_read()
-- Creates a binary mask
+- Creates a binary mask using ants.get_mask()
-- Saves mask image
+- Saves mask image using ants.image_write()
+Additional details:
+- Uses argparse for command-line argument parsing
+- Handles different modalities by adjusting output filename

+it is basically retrospectively creating a binary mask from the already deskulled images by making every 0 voxel a mask voxel
 ```

-These scripts are called at various stages in the shell scripts to perform specific preprocessing tasks on the neuroimaging data.
-They work together to transform the raw input data into a standardized format suitable for further analysis or model training.
+These scripts utilize various libraries such as ANTs (via antspynet), nibabel, and numpy to perform specific preprocessing tasks on neuroimaging data.
+They work together in the shell scripts to transform the raw input data into a standardized format suitable for further analysis or model training.